 STATE REGULATED PROFESSIONALS AND BUSINESSES

-Professionals and businesses, such as physicians, engineers, real estate firms, mortgage brokers, restaurants, etc., must submit current Florida state certificate(s) when applying for a new or renewing Local Business Tax Receipt.
+Professionals and businesses, such as physicians, engineers, real estate firms, mortgage brokers, restaurants, short term rentals, etc., must submit current Florida state certificate(s) when applying for a new or renewing Local Business Tax Receipt.
 The Florida Department of Business & Professional Regulation’s website provides information regarding certificates required and other additional information that may be helpful.

 Businesses such as sellers of travel, health studios, telemarketing, dance studios, pawn shops, motor vehicle repair shops and intrastate moving companies are regulated by the Florida Division of Consumer Services.
 These businesses must show evidence of registration when applying for the Local Business Tax.
 For questions regarding licensing requirements, contact the Florida Division of Consumer Services at (800) 435-7352 or visit their website at www.800helpfla.com.